Frequently Asked Questions

 Q: Where can I get photos, lobby cards, magazines, and other material featuring Jack Benny?

-A: The quest for Jack Benny paper material has always been a difficult one.
+A: The quest for Jack Benny paper material has been a difficult one in times before Ebay.
 You can find lots of things on personalities like the Beatles, Elvis, Marilyn Monroe, James Dean, and others, but asking a dealer if he or she has anything on Jack Benny will always get you an odd look (and often a bad Jack Benny impersonation).
 The best option I’ve found recently is Ebay.
 A lot of what is being offered are copies of the radio and television shows, but you’ll find 8x10 glossies and more interesting items if you look a little more.

 Q: I have an idea for a show/movie about Jack Benny, or want to use his image or recordings.
 How can I get in touch with the estate?

 A: Send an E-mail to email@example.com, and we can relay your information to the executors of the estate.
 You can also send any non-electronic materials to us at: P.O.
 Box 11288, Piedmont, CA 94611, USA.
 The IJBFC makes no commitments on behalf of the estate, its executors, or the heirs of Jack Benny; and accepts no responsibility for the materials relayed to the estate or its executors.

 Q: When was the International Jack Benny Fan Club® started and by whom?